RISE-Maritime/keelson/messages/README.md

-# Messages
+# Message defections

-In the folder messages are the defections for subjects and messages
+In the folder messages are the defections for subjects and procedures

-## Add or Edit Message payloads
+## Add or Edit subjects payloads

 Each message is wrapped in an [Envelope](./Envelope.proto) with include the payload message and all the payloads are located in the [payloads folder](./payloads/).
 Each payload is an protobuf definition as the file type .proto